Average Cost of Car Insurance (2026)

 Methodology

 To find average car insurance prices, ValuePenguin editors collected quotes across all 50 states and Washington, D.C., for 56 top insurance companies, except where noted.
 Quotes are for a 30-year-old man with good credit who drives a 2018 Honda Civic EX.
+All rates are rounded to the nearest whole dollar amount.

 Unless otherwise specified, rates are for a full coverage policy, with limits above any one state's minimum requirements.